Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows.
-In \Cref{sec:prev_work} we review previous works on coded distributed computing. \Cref{sec:prob_formu} formally presents the system model, performance criterion and comparison benchmarks.
-In \Cref{sec:rateless} we describe the proposed rateless fountain coding strategy for distributed matrix vector multiplication. \Cref{sec:theoretical} shows theoretical analysis and simulation results comparing rateless codes with other strategies in terms of delay and number of redundant computations.
-Finally, \Cref{sec:conclu} presents ongoing and future research directions.
+The rest of the paper is organized as follows. \Cref{sec:prob_formu} presents the system model, performance criteria and comparison benchmarks. \Cref{sec:rateless} describes our rateless fountain coding strategy for distributed matrix-vector multiplication. \Cref{sec:theoretical} shows theoretical analyses and a latency-cost comparison of rateless coding with other strategies. \Cref{sec:queueing} extends these results to the queueing setting where vectors $\vect_1,\vect_2,\ldots$ that need to be multiplied with matrix $\mat$ arrive at rate $\lambda$.
+Experimental results are presented in \Cref{sec:experiments}.
+All proofs are deferred to the Appendix.